patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

 # Day 2: Nakasendō (Nakatsugawa to Otsumago), February 19

 The main active part of this trip was walking a small part of the ancient Nakasendō, which connected Edo (Tokyo) to Kyōto.
-We'd walk 16km, basically from the Nakatsugawa train station to the Nagiso train station, through some mountain passes, with a stop at a minshuku outside Tsumago.
+We'd walk 16km, basically from the Nakatsugawa train station to the Nagiso train station, through some moderate mountain passes, with a stop at a minshuku outside Tsumago.

 I did *not* want to bring my stuff with me on the hike.
 It was forecast to rain and we had 2 backpacks each.
 Maybe packing lighter was possible, but I also had a bunch of winter clothes with me, which I did not regret having at all.
-I'd heard about luggage forwarding, and we managed to get our 2 bags sent ahead to arrive next-day (between 4pm and 6pm) at Takayama for JPY3200.
+I'd heard about [luggage delivery](https://www.global-yamato.com/en/hands-free-travel/scene02.html), and we managed to get our 2 bags sent ahead to arrive next-day (between 4pm and 6pm) at Takayama for ¥3200.
 (Same-day seems mostly unavailable).
 We had some trouble communicating with the hotel staff at the Ryokan O about the forwarding, and it's a bit of a leap of faith to expect that one's bags will arrive, but ours did.

 We also had to arrive at our minshuku Kameyama by 5pm or the owner would worry about us arriving in the dark.
-So we left at 7:40 and stopped by 7-11 to get some provisions for breakfast.
-There was also a brother and sister (brother lives in Japan, sister Ireland) at the lodging and the 7-11, who had done it yesterday, and thought it was great, though they regretted that we'd be doing it in the rain.
+So we left at 7:40 and stopped by 7-11 (way better than in North America) to get some provisions for breakfast.
+There was also a brother and sister (brother lives in Japan, sister in Ireland) at the lodging who we saw again at the 7-11; they had done it yesterday, and thought it was great, though they regretted that we'd be doing it in the rain.

 <figure>
 {{< gallery-slider dir="/img/20230226-japan-part-i/starting-nakasendo" >}}